 Where To Go Apple Picking with Kids at NJ Farms and Orchards

 With the kids heading back to school and fall on the horizon, it's time to go apple picking.
-No matter where you live in New Jersey, there's bound to be a pick-your-own farm nearby, many of which also offer fun activities like corn mazes, hayrides, and petting zoos.
+No matter where you live in New Jersey, there's bound to be a pick-your-own farm nearby and many also offer fun activities like corn mazes, hayrides, and petting zoos.

-So grab a few baskets and head out to one of these great NJ apple orchards and farms!
+So, grab a few baskets and head out to one of these great Jersey apple orchards and farms.

 Sign up for our FREE newsletters to get the latest local events and activities delivered right to your inbox.

-Note: Please contact orchards before heading out to confirm hours and amenities.
-Many orchards are small, family-run establishments that can close suddenly.
+Note: Please contact the orchards before heading out to confirm hours and available amenities.
+Keep in mind most venues require face coverings and social distancing, and many orchards are small, family-run establishments that can close suddenly.
 Weekday hours are often limited and vary greatly.
 Also, please leave animals at home or you may be asked to leave apple-free.